 Muni golf has a long and storied place in the history of golf, and these facilities are often where golfers play for the first time, and where golf is most affordable and accessible to people of all ages and demographics in a town, city or county.
 In many cases, a muni golf course provides an oasis of open space in areas often choked by over-development.
-In addition, we at NGF suspect that if you take a close look at who is actually playing golf at your local muni golf course, you will find a customer base that looks like a diverse cross-section of local residents of all ages, and ethnic backgrounds.
+In addition, if you take a close look at who’s playing golf at your local muni golf course, it is likely you will find a customer base that looks like a diverse cross-section of local residents of all ages, and ethnic backgrounds.

 The NGF is currently conducting a deep-dive into municipal golf in the U.S. to address, in a thoughtful way, the inner workings of government-owned golf courses.
 There are almost 2,900 such courses at the more than 2,500 U.S. municipal golf facilities.